 If cancer has taken your breasts, take back your body with breast reconstruction surgery in Birmingham, AL. Call Clinton Plastic Surgery at 205-408-9787 to schedule your consultation with Dr. Michael Clinton.

 Why Should I Choose Dr. Clinton for My Birmingham Breast Reconstruction?

 Dr. Clinton has experience with the many techniques used for reconstruction of the breast, and he can evaluate your case to determine the best method for you.
 We recommend contacting a plastic surgeon that specializes in breast reconstruction as soon as possible after your diagnosis.
 The earlier we start to plan, the more options you’ll have available.

-He will work with your oncologist, as necessary, to schedule your surgery immediately following your mastectomy, if possible, or as soon as medically advisable.
-Breast reconstruction is often a multi-procedure process that takes months to complete.
+Breast reconstruction is a collaborative process and Dr. Clinton will work with your oncologist, as necessary, to schedule your surgery immediately following your mastectomy, or as soon as medically advisable.
+Full reconstruction is often a multi-procedure process that takes months to complete.